msv-lab/angelix/README.md

 Prior to execution of Angelix, user needs to perform the following three activities:

-* Instrumenting output expressions
+* Instrument output expressions
-* Extracting required information from the testing framework
+* Extract required information from the testing framework
-* Specifying expected output values for failing test cases (if golden version is not available)
+* Specify expected output values for failing test cases (if golden version is not available)

 The following is required for successful execution of Angelix: